 The Boss brings a powerful warrior-type energy.
 It’s about the ability to take action, to assert boundaries, protect and warn off predators and say ‘no’ to time-wasters.

 It acts as a reminder that the leader is the final arbiter: ‘The buck stops here’, as the famous sign on the desk of US President Harry Truman read.

-    In the past, students have found this concept helpful: many had experienced ‘bully bosses’ in their past, and had promised themselves that they would never behave in such a way should they ever become a boss.
+In the past, students have found this concept helpful: many had experienced the Bully in their past, and had promised themselves that they would never behave in such a way should they ever become a boss.

 But this also left them with a sense of weakness, an unwillingness to assert power.
-Realizing both that true Boss energy was a healthy, essential thing and that the bully boss was a damaged version of this created a way out of this dilemma.
+Realising both that true Boss energy was a healthy, essential thing and that the Bully was a damaged version of this created a way out of this dilemma.

 The Express Train